“You can’t predict. You can prepare.” – Howard Marks

 The collective engine of innovation has produced dividends, earnings, income payments and growth for many years.
 When you compound these factors over time they can yield fantastic wealth-building results.

 This is why you need a process that takes into account historical market movements.
-Preferrably one that doesn’t rely on every past outcome occuring the same way again.
+Preferably one that doesn’t rely on every past outcome occurring the same way again.

 Of course anything can happen on any given day.